cmc1023/Convolutional-Style-Transfer-Network/README.md

 # Deep Convolutional Style Transfer Network
-A tensorflow implementation for style transfer.
+A tensorflow implementation of style transfer.

->   In an attempt to learn Tensorflow I've implemented an deep convolutional styletransformation network as described in  by Gatys et al.   ( << A neural algorithm of artistic style >> )
+>   In an attempt to learn Tensorflow I've implemented an deep convolutional styletransformation network as described in << A neural algorithm of artistic style >> by Gatys et al.

 This code is based on [OlavHN/fast-neural-style](https://github.com/OlavHN/fast-neural-style).